rdappel/courses/pages/csharp-introduction-to-programming/assignments/hello-world.md

 ## Project Setup

 Create a new Windows Forms App project in Visual Studio.
-Name the project `<your-initials>.Assignment1.UI`, and the solution `<your-initials>.Assignment1`.
+Name the project `<your-initials>.HelloWorld.UI`, and the solution `<your-initials>.HelloWorld`.
 This will help keep your projects organized.

 ## Form Design